MaksRawski/lispi/README.md

 them implemented to at least be able to write the Wang Algorithm (3.4 section of the programmer's manual).

 ## Usage
-NOTE: This project is **FAR** from being finished.
-Right now only a basic REPL is available.

 After installing from crates.io with `cargo install lispi`, you can get access to the REPL by just running `lispi`.
 In which you can for example: